Strategic Plan & Performance

 2020 Water Quality Initiative

 Flooding and erosion of the watersheds in the Greater Milwaukee Area threaten public health and private property.
-Because watersheds boundaries do not necessarily follow municipal boundaries, reducing the risk of flooding requires looking at the watershed as a whole, including the complete river system and its tributaries.
+Because watershed boundaries do not necessarily follow municipal boundaries, reducing the risk of flooding requires looking at the watershed as a whole, including the complete river system and its tributaries.

-A watershed is the land that channels rain and melting snow to a stream or river leading to a body of water.
+A watershed is land that channels rain and melting snow to a stream or river leading to a body of water.
 Milwaukee Metropolitan Sewerage District's (MMSD) authority to reduce the risk of flooding is in Wis.
 Stats., sec.
 200.31(1).

 The planning process for the development of the updated Watercourse System Management Plan began in1998 with MMSD and local municipalities.
 Resulting in flood risk reduction alternatives for each of the six watersheds.
 The first stage, Phase I, of the planning process incorporated the results of past planning efforts such as the 1990 Watercourse System Plan developed by the Southeastern Wisconsin Regional Planning Commission (SEWRPC) as well as new technical information on land use, peak stormwater flows, estimated damages, and other hydrologic and hydraulic information.